-This special inter-university (UvA-VU and UL) and multidisciplinary master's programme has been developed for talented chemistry students.
-It guides them to become an expert in synthesis, spectroscopy and chemistry theory and helps them to network amongst staff members of three different Universities.
+This special inter-university (UvA-VU and UL) and multidisciplinary Master programme has been developed for talented chemistry students.
+It guides them to become an expert in synthesis, spectroscopy and theory and helps them to build their network amongst staff members of three different Universities.

-HRSMC Excellence Master educates students for PhD position either at one of the founding institutions or elsewhere.
-Moreover, the programme has an unique feature: you write your own research proposal.
+The HRSMC Excellence Master educates students for a PhD position either at one of the founding universities or elsewhere.
+Moreover, the programme has an unique feature: you write your own PhD research proposal.

-The student follows this excellence programme in combination with one of the UvA-VU or UL Chemistry track in order to have excellent PhD job prospects.
-Furthermore, students, who write a high quality research proposal in the final stage of this master, will be supported by the HRSMC Board to obtain PhD positions from other funding sources, preferentially within the HRSMC but otherwise elsewhere.
-It is an unique, challenging programme because of it's interdisciplinary and interuniversity aspects.
+The student follows this excellence programme within one of the UvA-VU or UL Chemistry tracks.
+Furthermore, students, who write a high quality research proposal in the final stage of this master, will be supported by the HRSMC Board to obtain a PhD position from other funding sources, preferentially within the HRSMC but otherwise elsewhere.
+It is a unique, challenging programme because of its interdisciplinary and interuniversity aspects.
 Current students confirm this:

 “It is hard work but, apart from a potential PhD position, you get a lot in return: more involvement in HRSMC Courses and you get into much closer contact with Research groups during your Master than normally would be the case.
 It is good for your personal development and networking.”

 We aim for the top 10 percent of students - not only from participating universities but also from other institutions and abroad.

 Admission is granted based on a strict selection procedure which comprises a written application and an interview with the Board of the HRSMC and the Director of the Education Committee.